What are Dividend Aristocrats?

 High dividend yields

-Dividend Aristocrat shares are selected on the basis of their high dividend yield.
-The dividend yield expresses the ratio of the distributed dividend to the share price as a percentage.
+Dividend Aristocrat Stocks are selected on the basis of their high dividend yield.
+The dividend yield expresses the ratio of the dividend to the stock price as a percentage.

 Advantage: High dividends.
 However, a company is not obliged to pay a dividend (no interest).
 Therefore, you may not receive this return in the future, as the dividend may be canceled or reduced.